Gruuthuse manuscript: About the manuscript

 The Gruuthuse manuscript includes 147 songs provided with a simplified musical notation for one voice, 18 poems and 7 prayers put into rhyme.
 The Egidius song is one of the songs included as well as the Kerelslied.
 The Huygens Institute for the History of the Netherlands (Huygens ING) in The Hague is editing the manuscript, while the Royal Library of the Netherlands in The Hague put a digitised facsimile on its web site in 2007.
 In cooperation with the Huygens ING the Library in The Hague will also offer a transcription of all texts on the web site, with a commentary on the content and some audio files.

 On 14 February 2007, the Dutch Royal Library in The Hague purchased the manuscript.
 Previously, the manuscript was owned by the family Van Caloen in Koolkerke near Bruges and conserved in their castle Ten Berghe.
 Through its purchase by the Dutch Royal Library, the manuscript became public property.
 Now, it is one of the summits of the collection of the Dutch Royal Library and is frequently exhibited.
 The Dutch Royal Library introduced its new web site on 1 March 2007, where the manuscript is reproduced in its entirety.
+From March to June 2013 the manuscript was on display in Brugge at the Gruuthusemuseum.
+The manuscript was loaned to Sint-Janshospitaal in Brugge from October 2022 to February 2023.